This post may contain affiliate links. Read the full disclosure here.

 Bog standard house plant potting mix is almost always peat-based, with a bit of lime chucked in to adjust the pH, and fertiliser crystals added.

 I would advise that you always bulk up the drainage of the soil with perlite, and a handful of orchid bark wouldn’t go amiss.
+Otherwise, when you water you’ll end up with, er, mud.
+Whilst this is fine if you’re happy to let it dry out, overwaterers among us end up with root rot, which is sad.
+Nurture should be rewarded.

 Here’s a list of all the things that you may find/add to your house plant soil to help grow healthy plants: